dafalcon/fixture_validation/README.md

 end
 ```

-With that extra line you can be sure the test will perform as expected.
-But
+With that extra line you can be sure the test will perform as
-what if you have many tests that use the same fixture?
-Asserting validity
+expected.
+But what if you have many tests that use the same fixture?
-of the fixture in each test isn't DRY.
-Furthermore, on a project with hundreds
+Furthermore, on a project with hundreds or thousands of fixtures, you
-or thousands of fixtures, you may find yourself repeating this pattern constantly.
+may find yourself repeating this load/validate pattern constantly.

-This gem adds a test to your test suite that validates all fixtures at once.
-If task
+This gem adds a test to your test suite that validates all fixtures at
+once.
+In the above example, if task :one is invalid the fixture
-one is invalid, the fixture validation test will fail with output like this:
+validation test will fail with output like this:

 ```
 Expected Task fixture 708419058 to be valid.
 Errors: Name can't be blank.
 Attribute values: {"id"=>708419058, "name"=>nil, "created_at"=>Sat, 12 Nov 2016 17:29:02 UTC +00:00, "updated_at"=>Sat, 12 Nov 2016 17:29:02 UTC +00:00}.
 ```

 All fixture errors are printed when the test runs.
+It's not possible
-The YAML name of the fixture is
+to look up the YAML name of the fixture based on the database entry,
-not known, but all attribute values are printed to assist in identifying
+but the attribute values are printed to assist in identifying which
-which fixture is invalid.
+fixture is invalid.

 ## Installation